Special Offer

 Smart Screening can support hiring teams across multiple stages of the recruitment process.
 By shifting some of the screening work to earlier in the funnel, it can help your hiring team manage application volume more effectively and focus their time on quality candidates.

-One of the most immediate benefits of using Smart Screening is the time it saves for your recruiting team.
-By automating top-of-funnel screening—based on job criteria you define and can customize throughout the hiring process—recruiters can save time during hiring and reduce the effort spent reviewing applications that may not be a good fit.
+One of the most immediate benefits of Smart Screening is the time it saves your recruiting team.
+By automating top-of-funnel screening based on criteria you define and can adjust over time, recruiters spend less effort reviewing applications that are unlikely to move forward.

 “Having a preview of the candidate’s skills before the phone screen helps a lot.
 It gives me context upfront and makes the rest of the conversation more focused.” – Carolina A, Sr Recruiter, Indeed (employee)

 Speed can play an important role in hiring, particularly for high-volume or time-sensitive roles.
-By identifying and engaging qualified candidates earlier in the process, Smart Screening helps build a pipeline of quality candidates who meet your core requirements and may help reduce delays between application and recruiter review.
+By identifying and engaging quality candidates earlier, Smart Screening helps build a pipeline of applicants who meet your core requirements and can reduce delays between application and recruiter review.

-At Principal Senior Living Group, Recruitment Coordinator Brandi Acheson would spend 5–7 minutes per resume, regardless of whether the candidate was qualified or not.
+At Principal Senior Living Group, Recruitment Coordinator Brandi Acheson previously spent 5–7 minutes on every resume, regardless of fit.
 With Smart Screening, her evaluations begin with a quick scan of the summary, ensuring the key checks are in place first.
-This helps ensure she can spend more time on qualified candidates and reach them more quickly.
+This helps ensure she can spend more time on the right candidates and reach them more quickly.

-For example, a candidate might apply at 8:00 PM, complete their AI Recruiter by 8:15 PM and be ready for recruiter review first thing the next morning.
-This allows your hiring teams to move more quickly while keeping the review process consistent.
+Smart Screening can also move hiring forward outside normal business hours: a candidate might apply at 8:00 PM, complete the AI Recruiter interview by 8:15 PM and be ready for recruiter review first thing the next morning, helping teams move quickly while keeping the review process consistent.

 When a detailed screening happens later in the hiring process, recruiters may spend valuable time reviewing applications from candidates who do not meet must-have requirements.
 Manual review can be time-consuming and open roles may carry additional costs as labor hours add up and positions remain unfilled.